[Stata] Calculating marginal effects: margins, marginsplot, and mchange commands

 The marginsplot

-command is a powerful tool for visualizing the results obtained from margins
+command is a tool for visualizing the results obtained from margins

 Approach 2: Using mchange